006: The Lost Years

 After a series of near-death experiences, Wolverine tells of a confrontation in purgatory with a mysterious figure named Lazaer.
 “He’s always there.
 Tryin’ to kill me.
 To pull me into the abyss.
 Not that I blame him.
 After all, I’m the one who killed him.”
 From a series of flashbacks, it seems that Logan killed Lazaer on the battlefields of World War I.

-Logan in World War I
+Logan in Ypres during World War One

 Howard Chaykin, Wolverine (Vol. 2) #57